 Many Danish universities offer English programs so English Proficiency scores are mandatory.
 Bachelor degree: Year 12 with 60% and IELTS 6.0 Masters Degree: Bachelor from a recognized provider and IELTS 6.5

 An equivalent score of Toefl or Cambridge ESOL (CAE) is acceptable

 The fulfillment of academic and English requirements ensures the offer of a place in an institution.
 The required documents for the procedure include:

 Curriculum Vitae (CV)

 Work Experience (If any)

 Most Danish institutions have agreements with foreign institutions of higher education.
 These agreements are usually designed for mutual exchange of students, researchers and teachers.
-National and European programmes offer scholarships for international students wishing to study in Denmark through an institutional agreement, as guest students or as a part of an international double or joint degree.
+National and European programs offer scholarships for international students wishing to study in Denmark through an institutional agreement, as guest students or as a part of an international double or joint degree.
 Some of the scholarships in Denmark include:

 Photocopies of applicant’s Passport and Citizenship card

 Experience letter (if gap)